Wellington City Council: Chief executive

-Council-owned companies and enterprises
+Council-owned organisations

 The Wellington City Council owns or directly operates several companies.

 The council is a part-owner of Wellington Airport, and has two representatives on the airport's board.
 Former Mayor Andy Foster was a member of the board from 2016 to 2022 and was criticised for poor attendance at board meetings.
 In 2022 he was replaced by incoming mayor Tory Whanau, who was also criticised for poor attendance.